MXClyde/mendix-kubernetes-azure/README.md

  ![working connection](images/testconn.png)

-### Setting up build and release pipelines using Azure DevOps
+### Step C. Setting up build and release pipelines using Azure DevOps

 We will use Azure Devops to automatically deploy the following components: